 Ao Haru Ride is basically Ookami Shoujo but with a less Sado-masochistic couple and nicer soundtrack.
 Personally I prefer Ookami Shoujo though, but both are nice.

-Blue Spring Ride is a fantastic shoujo series done well even with the commonly seen tropes.
-It deals how misunderstandings and not being honest with yourself and others can heavily effect relationships you have with your friends and love ones.
-The main female lead at the start takes on a persona that is not true to herself and it causes her problems along the journey but from the help of her true friends and the person she loves, she is able to come to terms with being her true self and to express her feelings.
+Blue Spring Ride is a fantastic shoujo series done well, even with the commonly seen tropes.
+It deals with how misunderstandings and being dishonest can heavily effect relationships you have with your friends and love ones.
+The main female lead at the start takes on a persona that is not true to herself and it causes her problems along the journey but from the help of her true friends and the person she loves, she is able to come to terms with being her true self and to express her true feelings.
 This goes for the same for the main female lead in Wolf Girl and Black Prince.
 The male lead in Blue Spring Ride is rather calm, cool and collected and is the complete opposite of the Male lead in, Wolf Girl and Black Prince who is a sadist but what they both have in common is they also are not being completely honest with themselves and with their loves ones.
 Wolf Girl and Black Prince tends to lean on a more less lighter tone and the comedy side of things, as the series goes on, the main characters together break down these walls. read more

 [x] Similar art style